 Giving that thorough life story at the first visit is key to getting the right medication and treatment, Dr. Martin explains.
 “We rarely have tests, imaging, or studies that provide an unequivocal diagnosis,” he says.
 “While medications can often help with symptoms, they can be ineffective or catastrophic if the doctor doesn’t have the full story.”

-The reality is that 20% of adults in America live with some kind of mental illness, but with increased medications and therapies, it’s possible for many to live full, productive—and happy—lives.
+The reality is that 20% of adults in America live with some kind of mental health issue, but with medication management and cognitive behavioral therapy, it’s possible for many to live full, productive—and happy—lives.
 The key is finding the right doctors to help you get there, and that starts with being informed and communicative patients.
 The dance can be tricky to navigate, but when the dancers have a solid partnership, it can be a wonderful one.